Kelvinz6820/Kelvinz6820.github.io/README.md

 You may also want to create cards for other project milestones and criteria.
 For example:

-- Create design mockup
+- Create design mockup -done
-- Do user testing
+- Do user testing -done
 - Create grid layout
 - Create navigation UI
 - Choose accessible fonts and colors